 FEATURED ALUMNI OF THE CLASS OF 2017

-Arjun is a junior creative strategist at Code and Theory in New York City.
+Arjun is a Junior Creative Strategist at Code and Theory in New York City.
 Soon after he received his MFA in 2017, he worked at 10XBeta—a design firm for which he consulted as a product manager on six projects in the fields of medical devices, IoT consumer products (product/app), and robotics.
 Arjun developed an interest in product design after graduating with a B.S. in Engineering and M.S. in Biomedical Engineering.
 He worked for a retail packaging company, quickly developing and launching several products for the luxury cosmetics brand La Prairie Switzerland.
 Arjun's thesis, entitled Invisible Tethers: How Time and Memory Shape Products and Places, posits that people are connected to one another through time via shared experiences and history with objects and places.

 Oscar is the art director for Game Seven Marketing—an experience design shop that creates, develops and executes innovative and authentic experiences for its customers.
 Prior to joining MFA Products of Design, he worked as a designer, researcher and teacher on multi-material 3D printing for Victoria University School of Design and Callaghan Innovation.
 He has also consulted for Formway Design Studio, world leaders in high performance furniture.
 Oscar’s product—Divine Proportion Bottle Opener—is solder at the MoMA Store.
 An award winner at the Core77 Design Awards and Best Design Awards, Oscar’s work has also been featured on numerous international design blogs.